PennyLaneAI/pennylane-qiskit/doc/index.rst

     dev = qml.device('qiskit.aer', wires=2, backend='unitary_simulator')

-PennyLane chooses the ``qasm_simulator`` as the default backend if no backend is specified.
+PennyLane chooses the ``aer_simulator`` as the default backend if no backend is specified.
-For more details on the ``qasm_simulator``, including available backend options, see `Qiskit Qasm Simulator documentation <https://qiskit.org/ecosystem/aer/stubs/qiskit_aer.QasmSimulator.html>`_.
+For more details on the ``aer_simulator``, including available backend options, see `Qiskit Aer Simulator documentation <https://qiskit.github.io/qiskit-aer/stubs/qiskit_aer.AerSimulator.html#qiskit_aer.AerSimulator.run>`_.

 Tutorials
 ~~~~~~~~~